 Import map documents with graticules

-- On the Import dialog, navigate to your ArcMap document (.mxd) and click OK.
+- On the Import dialog box, browse to the ArcMap document (.mxd) and click OK.

 Graticules can be added to your map frames and modified to meet your requirements.

 - On the Insert tab, in the Map Frames group, click Grid and choose a graticule from the gallery.